Tathagat-TGX/Self-portfolio/README.md

 # Self-portfolio
  Here’s a description for the "Self Portfolio" project:  The "Self Portfolio" project is a modern, responsive personal website built using HTML, CSS, and JavaScript.
 Designed to provide an interactive experience, this portfolio features a sleek, dark-themed interface with a minimalistic design approach.

-Here’s a detailed description of your **"Self Portfolio"** project:
+Here’s a detailed description of your **"Self Portfolio"** project: check out here :- https://tathagat-portfolio-tgx.netlify.app/

 ---